 Cancer that has spread to other organs.

 Treatment may include chemotherapy, radiation therapy and/or medicines that boost your immune system's ability to fight the cancer.
-Examples of immune boosters for melanoma include:
+Examples of immune boosters and other types of therapy for melanoma include:

 Early treatment of melanoma is crucial.
 If you detect any of the ABCDE signs or see any suspicious skin changes, call your doctor right away.
 If you delay, melanoma can spread.
 If melanoma runs in your family, of if you have other risk factors, be especially alert.
 Have your doctor examine your skin regularly.